leonovk/wg-rest-api/README.md

 - [x] Make a fully functional rest api wireguard server
 - [ ] Test coverage
 - [ ] Implementation of the ability to update clients
+- [ ] Make API points to get statistics on clients